 Day 12: At Sea - Day 13: Bora Bora, Society Islands

 The Aranui will anchor in the magnificent blue lagoon of Bora Bora.
-Passengers will spent the day at the white sand beach, snorkling and picnic.
+Passengers will spent the day at a white sand beach, snorkelling and savour a picnic.
 At a small cost, additional excursions will be available: island tours, seen from the lagoon or by bus, swimming with rays and small sharks, helicopter tours…